peter88213/yw2md/docs/usage.md

 - When converting scenes from yw7 to md, double the linefeeds.
 - When converting scenes from md to yw, use yWriter's genuine bold/italic markup.

-### Select file

-If no file is selected, you first have to select a file.
-Click on the **Select file** button and choose a yWriter or Markdown file with the file picker dialog.

-You can change the selection at any time.

-#### Convert

-Start file conversion by clicking on the **Convert** button.
-The result will be indicated.